To bring together caring adults and talented, under-resourced children to make the dream of a college degree a reality.

 Stephen is a University of Oregon alum, and enjoys spending time with his wife, training for triathlons, reading and cheering on the Ducks.

 Molli joined the Marathon Scholars team in August 2015.
 With 11 years of non-profit program management experience serving families experiencing trauma and 6 years as a mentor herself she brings a broad range of skills to support youth and mentor relationships.
 Molli holds a BS in Human Development and Family Studies as well as a Masters in Social Work, both from the University of Wisconsin – Madison.
 In her spare time, Molli enjoys cooking, spending time with friends, working to dismantle systemic oppression, being a part of a social justice-focused faith community, and jogging.

-Brooke has worked in higher education since 2010 and is excited to be the Program Manager for our seniors in high school through our seniors in college.
-As a first generation college graduate she whole-heartedly understands how college access and degree attainment can change the life of a first-gen student and open doors to worlds unknown.
+Brooke has worked in higher education since 2010 and is excited to be the College Program Director for our seniors in high school through our seniors in college.
+As a first generation college graduate she whole heartedly understands how college access and degree attainment can change the life of a first-gen student and open doors to worlds unknown.
 A mentor since 2010, Brooke is passionate about the mission of Marathon Scholars and gains joy from seeing young people succeed.
-Brooke holds a Master’s degree in Social Work from Saint Louis University.
+Brooke holds a Master’s degree in Social Work and certificate in Nonprofit Administration from Saint Louis University.
 Outside of work you will find Brooke cycling, running, reading, listening to podcasts, and hanging out in social-justice-focused community around Portland.

 Board of Trustees